Read About the Program Below

 ICCD believes many people are ready to approach this time of chaos from a deeper place but who may not be as familiar with contemplation.
 It is our desire if participants know of others–their colleagues at work, in organizations or in positions of influence who would resonate with the goals of the program and are open to the contemplative dimension in their life–to invite them to participate.
 Since its beginning in 2002, the Institute for Communal Contemplation and Dialogue (ICCD) has had extensive experience inviting people to engage the impasse in their lives through processes of communal contemplation and dialogue.

-Why Four Days?
+Why So Many Days?

 • the transformative power of contemplation